 It is also the wireless industry's standard business practice to impose limits on pledges made through Codes.
-Wireless service providers set a ten dollar ceiling per transaction, and most wireless service providers impose an aggregate monthly cap of \$100 on all Code-initiated transactions per phone number.
-These limits reflect the concern of wireless service providers that wireless subscribers who pay one bill for multiple phone numbers (such as a family plan) or who pay for a phone number that they do not themselves use (such as a parent paying a child's wireless bill) would not pay their bills if the wireless user incurred large Code charges.
-Wireless service providers have the capability to impose these limits on a per-phone-number basis only, rather than upon the entire account, which may include several phone numbers.
+Wireless service providers set a ten dollar ceiling per transaction, and most3 wireless service providers impose an aggregate monthly cap of \$100 on all Code-initiated transactions per phone number.
+These limits reflect the concern of wireless service providers that wheless subscribers who pay one bill for multiple phone numbers (such as a family plan) or who pay for a phone number that they do not themselves use (such as a parent paying a child's wireless bill) would not pay their bills if the wireless user incurred large Code charges.
+Wireless providers have the capability to impose these limits on a per-phone-number basis only, rather than upon the entire account, which may include several phone numbers.

-&lt;sup>3 CTIA does not specify which wireless service providers impose the caps.
+3 CTIA does not specify which wireless service providers impose the caps.

-1 The wireless service providers maintain records of their wireless subscribers' names, addresses, and the phone numbers of the wireless users associated with that account.
-However, wireless service providers may not know if their subscribers or users 3 are foreign nationals.
+The wireless service providers maintain records of their wireless subscribers'

+names, addresses, and the phone numbers of the wireless users associated with that account.
+However, wireless service providers may not know if their subscribers or users are foreign nationals.
 A wireless subscriber's address, as provided by the wireless subscriber, is the only information that wireless service providers may have regarding nationality.

-CTIA proposes to issue Codes so that wireless users may pledge contributions to political committees through the above described process.
+CTIA proposes to issue Codes so that wireless users may pledge contributions to political committees through the above-described process.
 Only those wireless industry participants who agree to CTIA's proposal would be eligible to lease Codes from the Code Administration.
-The transaction fees charged to the political committees by wireless service providers and connection aggregators under CTIA's proposal would be based on the amounts charged for processing non-political funds.
+The transaction fees charged to the political committees by wireless service providers and connection aggregators under CTIA's proposal would be the usual and normal fees for such transactions.
 When forwarding contributions to political committees, the wireless service providers and connection aggregators would follow the same business practices that they use in collecting and forwarding other funds generated through Codes.
 Thus, the wireless service providers would send political contributions generated by the Codes to the connection aggregators seven to ten days after receiving payment.
 The connection aggregators would collect political contributions from all wireless service providers over a 30-day period and then forward the contributions on to political committees.
-The wireless service providers and connection aggregators would not transmit the political contributions through separate
+The wireless service providers and connection aggregators would not transmit the political contributions through separate merchant accounts.
+Also, wireless service providers and connection aggregators would not forward contributors' names and addresses to recipient political committees.